-- Notification of parents

-- \$300 Fine

-- Confiscation and destruction of drugs and/or paraphernalia
+- \$300 Fine - Confiscation and destruction of drugs and/or paraphernalia - Suspension or dismissal from Northwood University - Possible referral to local police

-- Immediate permanent dismissal with no appeal

-- Possible referral to local police

 The Student Drug Assistance program is a confidential, professional counseling service.

 ADULT DEGREE PROGRAM

 For over 40 years, Northwood University has provided options for working adults to complete a bachelor degree through the Adult Degree Program.
 Programs are offered for working adults that are seeking professional improvements by returning to school.
 Students may complete their degree requirements online or at one of our program centers located in multiple states.
 Courses are offered in a variety of formats to meet the needs of working adults including evening, weekend, and online.